JFF-Bohdan/console_fast_autocomplete/README.md

 First of all we will use [`ZADD`](https://redis.io/commands/zadd) command to load items into sorted set.
 We will specify same score `0.0` to each item, so them will sorted lexicographically in the set.

-To implement **case intensive search** we will use some little trick.
+To implement **case insensitive search** we will use some little trick.
 Before adding each item to the set we will convert it to lowercase and will add original item after `:` separator.
 So when we have want add word `Wood` to the set, actually we will add `wood:Wood`.
-In this case we will be able to perform case intensive search and also save original word.
+In this case we will be able to perform case insensitive search and also save original word.

 We will use pipelines (part of `redis` Python library) to increase loading speed.
 They will help us to buffer `ZADD` commands and reduce the number of back-and-forth TCP packets between the client and server.
 They helps us to dramatically increase the loading performance.